 The OHL School of Construction at FIU is the prime resource for construction management education, training and technology development in the United States.

-This certificate program is open to students with a Bachelor’s Degree in civil engineering, construction management, construction engineering, architecture, architectural engineering and other closely related fields of study from an accredited institution.
-Applicants for the program will be required to meet the same entrance standards as those applying to the Master of Science in Construction Management program.
+This certificate program is open to students with a bachelor’s degree in civil engineering, construction management, construction engineering, architecture, architectural engineering and other closely related fields of study from an accredited institution.
+Certificate applicants must meet the same entrance standards as those applying to the Master of Science in Construction Management program.